Rare Disease Day 2010

 An increasingly international awareness-raising campaign

 The 2010 Rare Disease Day attracted a total of 46 countries.
-Patient organisations in 27 European countries participated, with newcomers from Eastern Europe (Latvia, Lithuania Slovenia and Georgia, while Russia and Ukraine were involved for the second year).
+Patient organisations in 27 European countries participated, with newcomers from Eastern Europe (Latvia, Lithuania, Slovenia and Georgia, while Russia and Ukraine were involved for the second year).
 In North America, the US and Canada renewed their support with increased energy and enthusiasm.
 In Latin America, events were organised in Argentina, Brazil and Colombia.
 Rare Disease Day was also observed in various parts of Asia, notably China, Japan, the Philippines and India.
-This year, three African countries joined the action as well.
+In 2010, three African countries joined the action as well.

 Awareness raising activities took a variety of forms.
 Highlights included: the first walk for rare diseases in Brazil, the second march for rare diseases in Austria; a charitable auction in China; tree planting and public gathering in Colombia; an information booth in a public square in Croatia; Play Decide sessions in a Science Museum in Finland, the launch of a book of rare disease patient stories in France; a Public Information Day in Ireland; a marathon in Italy; an ‘Open day’ for medical students in Burkina Faso; an exhibition on rare diseases at the University Medical Centre in Malaysia; a press conference in Poland ; Rare Awards to distinguished rare disease health professionals in Portugal ; a media blitz in South Africa; 2000 people participated in the first race for rare diseases in Spain; informational film and poster distribution in Sweden; home visits to rare disease patients in Taiwan; a "Radio Media Tour" to provide live radio interviews with stations across the US… just to mention a few.